 Some aspects of the program have changed.
 NEW as of April 1: Continue reading

 UPDATE: Annual Leave Overages

-The school division recognizes that due to the disruptions to personal and work schedules related to the COVID-19 pandemic, many employees are not able to take time off.
-We previously announced that the conversion of annual leave at or above 320 hours that normally occurs at the end of an employee’s birth month has been temporarily disabled.
-In recognition that employees may not be able to take time off for the immediate foreseeable future, the suspension will be extended until February 28, 2021.
+We previously announced that we temporarily disabled the conversion of annual leave at or above 320 hours that normally occurs at the end of an employee’s birth month through February 28, 2021.
+In recognition that 12-month employees may not be able to take time off for the immediate foreseeable future, we will be extending this suspension through December 31, 2021.
 Continue reading